TheBestBart/weather_forecast_for_Asgard/README.md

 ### `/weather-forecast/today` - GET

-It returns object of information of today weather: status - information of sky condition as 0 - 2 number, statusText - information of sky condition as string.
-It is neeeded to display this info as text in browser degree - information of degree of weather as number
+It returns object of information of today weather: <br />
+`status` - information of sky condition as 0 - 2 number, <br />
+`statusText` - information of sky condition as string.
+It is neeeded to display this info as text in browser <br />
+`degree` - information of degree of weather as number <br />

 ### `/weather-forecast/week` - POST